 November 2009: The challenges of success

 October 2009: Announcing publication of the Interim Evaluation Report

 September 2009: Consider the many ways to get involved with Project Access NOW

 August 2009: Project Access NOW sets sights high for 2009/2010

 Linda’s profile in The Sign, the e-newsletter of Semiosis Communications, our corporate partner.

-Janet Hamilton, Director of Operations
+Janet Hamilton, Deputy Director

 Janet, a recovering Californian, has called Portland home since 2003.
 Her love affair with the Pacific Northwest began 12 years before that when she began traveling here regularly for her work as a healthcare information systems consultant, a profession she has yet to fully shed, despite various career and educational forays as a coffee shop/specialty grocery store owner, organizational development consultant, mediator, and even one day of law school.

 While working as Director of Information Systems at Columbia United Providers in Vancouver, Janet’s strong desire to live andwork in Portland and to become even more involved in the important work of helping people navigate our broken health care system led her to the new position with Project Access NOW.